Chris Paul NBA Playoffs Player Props: Suns vs. Clippers

 Chris Paul Insights vs. the Clippers

-- This season, Chris Paul has made five shots from the floor per game, which accounts for 8.5% of his team's total makes.
+- Paul is responsible for taking 9.0% of his team's field goal attempts this season with 11.3 per game.

-- He's taken 4.4 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- He's put up 4.4 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- Paul's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.
+- Paul's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- On the glass, the Clippers are 13th in the NBA, giving up 43.1 rebounds per contest.
+- On the boards, the Clippers are ranked 13th in the league, giving up 43.1 rebounds per game.

-- In terms of assists, the Clippers are 10th in the NBA, allowing 25 per game.
+- The Clippers allow 25 assists per game, 10th-ranked in the NBA.

-- In terms of 3-pointers, the Clippers are ranked 12th in the NBA, allowing 12.2 makes per game.
+- The Clippers concede 12.2 made 3-pointers per contest, 12th-ranked in the NBA.

 Chris Paul vs. the Clippers